check017/developer-training-lineup/Level-0/README.md

 # Level-0

-In this level the student will become familiar with the basic objects used by the developer to accomplish his tasks.
-Included will be definitions of objects, a brief description of their use, and practical application drills.
+In this level the student will become familiar with the basic tools and concepts used by the developer in their day-to-day role.